yungyuc/nsdhw_22sp/project/F84064014/README.rst

 System Architecture
 ===================

-All function and class will be defined in python class FNN, function with complicate computation process like forward, backward propagation, etc., would be written in C++ function with less computation would be written in python
+A main class FNN will be written in C++ and connect to python script with pybind11.
+In python script FNN should be a callable class with some different function.
+Some fucntion like dense layer, activation are subclass defined inside FNN object.

 API Description
 ===============